 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-If you drive regularly, eventually your car could break down and you will need to call for help.
-But instead of paying an expensive towing bill, you can use credit cards with roadside assistance protection benefits to cover all of the costs.
-Several credit cards include these benefits for free.
+Something that you won’t regret having when driving is some type of access to roadside assistance.
+But instead of paying an expensive towing bill, you can use the best credit cards with roadside assistance protection benefits to cover all of the costs.
+Several of the best travel credit cards include these benefits for free.
 Read on to see if your credit card is on the list.

 - Tow to the nearest repair shop or desired location (usually a 10-mile distance for free)